Yasmin Saikia

-Yasmin Saikia is the Hardt-Nickachos Chair in Peace Studies and a professor of South Asian history at Arizona State University.
-She is the author of Fragmented Memories: Struggling to be Tai-Ahom in India (2004) and Women, War, and the Making of Bangladesh: Remembering 1971 (2011).
+Yasmin Saikia (Note: য়াছমিন শইকীয়া, /as/.) (/as/) is an American historian.
+She is the Hardt-Nickachos Chair in Peace Studies and a professor of South Asian history at Arizona State University.
+Her publications include Fragmented Memories: Struggling to be Tai-Ahom in India (2004) and Women, War, and the Making of Bangladesh: Remembering 1971 (2011).

 Early life and education

 Saikia was born in Assam, India.
 She completed a bachelor's and master's degree in history at Aligarh Muslim University in India, and then a master's degree in South Asian history and a Ph.D. in South Asian history with a focus on American and Southeast Asia at the University of Wisconsin-Madison.

 Career

-Saikia worked as an assistant professor at Carleton College from 1997-1999, during which she completed her PHD at the University of Wisconsin, Madison.
+Saikia worked as an assistant professor at Carleton College from 1997 to 1999, during which she completed her PHD at the University of Wisconsin, Madison.

 Saikia's early academic career includes teaching history and conducting research at the University of North Carolina-Chapel Hill.
 She regularly returned to Guwahati to visit family and to conduct research in India, and spent a year in Pakistan conducting research.
 In 2001, she traveled to Bangladesh to conduct research and began conducting interviews with women that would later form the foundation of her 2011 book Women, War, and the Making of Bangladesh: Remembering 1971.

 In 2010, she became the Hardt-Nickachos Endowed Chair in Peace Studies and a South Asian history professor at Arizona State University.
 After she became a professor at ASU, she continued to travel to conduct research.
 In 2022, she additionally became the co-director of the Center of Muslim Experience in the United States at Arizona State University.

 Saikia is the author of several books, including In the Meadows of Gold: Telling Tales of the Swargadeos at the Crossroads of Assam (1997), Fragmented Memories: Struggling to be Tai‐Ahom in India (2004), and Women, War, and the Making of Bangladesh.
 She has also co-edited various works, including collections intended to become a trilogy: Women and Peace in the Islamic World: Gender, Influence and Agency (2015) and People's Peace: Prospects for a Human Future (2019).
 In 2022, she was appointed as editor for the Muslim South Asia 15-book series from Cambridge University Press.